Mobility Matters: The Key to Unlocking Your Body’s Full Potential | by Lindsey Keith

 • Shin splints: Poor mobility in the ankles and feet can lead to increased strain on the shins, causing pain and injury in this area.

-How to Incorporate Mobility into Your Fitness Program
+How to Incorporate Mobility into San Diego Mobility Training

-As San Diego’s best personal trainer for nearly 30 years, incorporating mobility exercises into my client’s personalized fitness programs is imperative for improving joint health, reducing pain, and increasing athletic performance, all of which aide in attaining the goals of my clients.
-Some mobility exercises I like to incorporate include:
+As San Diego’s best personal trainer for nearly 30 years, incorporating mobility exercises into my clients’ personalized fitness programs is crucial for improving joint health, reducing pain, and increasing athletic performance.
+Techniques include dynamic stretching, foam rolling, yoga, self-myofascial release (SMR), active isolated stretching (AIS), and specific joint mobility exercises.